bwilsoncc/MapProduction/README.md

+This README is now far far out of date...
+I forgot it was even here until I looked at github today.
+Contact me if you wandered in here.

 # ORMAP - Map Production Toolbar

 The ORMAP Map Production toolbar is a specific set of tools built to support Oregon Counties and the mapping requirments set forth by the Oregon Department of Revenue for mapping tax